-No Depression is a high-end, ad-free print magazine and an online community.
+No Depression is a semiannual, high-end, ad-free print magazine with a concurrent online publication.

 After seven years out of print, as we celebrated the publication’s 20th anniversary, No Depression returned to the page in Fall 2015 with an inaugural issue featuring in-depth long-form articles and artist profiles, original illustrations, and stunning photography.
 There are no ads and no outside distribution – instead, readers can purchase the new magazine directly from this website.

 Speaking of this website, nodepression.com has been a lively stomping ground for dedicated music fans since 2009.
 Most of our contributions come from readers just like you; we also commission professional journalists for monthly cover stories and employ a modest stable of regular columnists and a small crew of staff reviewers.